8 minute read

 endpoint-slice-hints.resources.gardener.cloud/consider: "true"

-The service.kubernetes.io/topology-aware-hints=auto
+The service.kubernetes.io/topology-mode=auto

 .
 For more details, see the following kube-proxy function.